hatredholder/Ozon-Checker/README.md

 # To do/to add:

-!!!
-Add multithreading so the price checking process is faster;

 Add a discounted items list page/modal;

 Change delete functionality logic so it uses a modal instead of opening another page;